 - Let others know how you feel so they can understand the emotions you are feeling and can lend a helping hand or a listening ear.

 - Getting out of the house, even for a short walk can clear your mind and will make you feel less trapped being inside all day.

 - Allow yourself to ride the waves of emotions that come, don't try and fight them as they are a part of the journey.

 If you are still experiencing very strong emotions a few weeks after birth, and you feel as though you are struggling.
 The best thing to do is to let your health advisor or GP.

 The great thing about a postpartum belt is that you can start wearing it just hours after giving birth if it is advisable by your midwife.
-If you had a C-section, it is suggested you should wait until the wound is healed.
+If you had a C-section, we suggest you should wait until the wound is healed.

-You can wear your belt any time day or night, as long as you are feeling comfortable in it.
+You can wear your postpartum band any time day or night, as long as you feel comfortable in it.
 It shouldn't restrict any movements you do, and you should still be able to breathe comfortably.